Mental healthcare

 Spanish health services dealing with eating disorders

-Like in other Western countries, there has been a rise in eating disorders in Spain in recent years.
+Like in other European countries, there has been a rise in eating disorders in Spain in recent years.
 This is particularly acute among young women and teenagers.
 In recognition of the problem, schools across the country have implemented prevention programs in order to raise awareness.
 Healthcare professionals are also more aware of the problem.
 Meanwhile, the Association Against Anorexia and Bulimia (ACAB) offers an initial consultation with free advice and support.

 If you require help for an eating disorder and want to seek support through the public healthcare system in Spain, you will first need to see a family doctor.
 They will then refer you to a specialist.
 Treatment typically involves a team of professionals with different areas of expertise.